krishnangovindraj/typedb-console/README.md

 ```

 The indentation in the script file are only for visual guide and will be ignored by the console.
 Each line in the script is interpreted as one command, so multiline query is not available in this mode.

+### Package hosting
+Package repository hosting is graciously provided by  [Cloudsmith](https://cloudsmith.com).
+Cloudsmith is the only fully hosted, cloud-native, universal package management solution, that
+enables your organization to create, store and share packages in any format, to any place, with total
+confidence.